Riverscapes/PBR/workshops/2025/Federal Series/index.md

 Participants will build on existing LTPBR planning, implementation, and monitoring skills.
 Practitioners will gain the advanced screening, planning, design, and monitoring skills to lead watershed and riverscape scope projects.
 - Advance the skills to plan LTPBR restoration projects
 - Use Riverscapes Studio to prepare design report and regulatory permit application
-- Learn how to monitor and assess reiverscape health
+- Learn how to monitor and assess riverscape health
 - Practice advanced geospatial analysis of riverscape network models to screen, filter, contextualize, and prioritize restoration actions

 | Course #  | Course Title                                                 | Dates                                                        | Time                                | Cost | Link to Register                                             |